osilander/203.311/Week6/Week6.md

 - ``-bed``: bed file to mask with
 - ``-fo`` output file

 Do this for both of your new genomes.
 Last, we **must rename our sequences so that they are unique**.
 To do this, simply click on your masked file and edit the name of the sequence in the top left window of the RStudio browser window.
-I recommend simply renaming the fasta sequence as the name of the location, so for example replace `MN908947.3` with `montana`.
+I recommend simply renaming the fasta sequence as the name of the location, so for example replace `MN908947.3` with `montana`. **Make sure to also save it** (ctrl-s).

 Now we can begin our phylogenetic analysis.
 We will do this in two ways.
 First, we will perform it for a specific gene (the spike); then we will do it for the whole genome.